As the NPS has done over the past few years, they will be resuming the trail work project on the Mist Trail.

 No guarantee that the trail will reopen at 3:30.
 It's a goal.

-The Mist Trail in Yosemite National Park will be undergoing trail work from June 30 to October 30, 2025, affecting the section from the gate near the JMT junction (just above the footbridge) to the top of Vernal Fall.
-This section includes the granite steps along the waterfall and will be closed Monday through Thursday from 7:00 am to 3:30 pm, with possible overnight closures if needed by the trail crew.
+The Mist Trail in Yosemite National Park will have partial closures for trail work during 2025, similar to previous years.
+The closed section extends from the gate at the John Muir Trail (JMT) junction, just above the footbridge, up to the top of Vernal Fall.
+This includes the granite steps along the waterfall.